 Any statement or certificate given to a prospective buyer shall itemize how the home does not comply with RBES, and shall itemize which measures do not meet the RBES in effect at the time construction commenced.
 Any certificate given under this subsection shall be recorded in the land records where the property is located, and sent to the Public Service Department (PSD), within 30 days following sale of the property by the owner.
-The PSD has available to the public a certificate that itemizes how the home does not comply with RBES.
+A certificate that itemizes how the home does not comply with RBES is available from the PSD.

 R101.6 Authority having jurisdiction.
-In any instance where there is no state or local code official or other authority having jurisdiction, the PSD is not considered to be the "other authority having jurisdiction" and those sections of this code requiring involvement by that entity do not apply.
+In any instance where there is no state or local code official or other authority having jurisdiction, where one exists, the PSD is not considered to be the "other authority having jurisdiction, where one exists," and those sections of this code requiring involvement by that entity do not apply.
+All other code requirements still apply.